learn-co-curriculum/phrg-looping-quiz/README.md

 # Quiz

-?: Here is a repeated list of puts, how would you repeat this with loop/break 100 times?
+?: Here is a repeated list of `puts` statements.

 ```ruby
 puts "Hello, world!"